Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: GP and kernel ridge regression for data-driven control

 with confidence $\delta\in(0,1)$, posterior mean $\mu_\text{post}$ \eqref{post_GP_mean}, posterior variance $k_\text{post}$ \eqref{post_GP_cov}, and where $\text{Pr}({E})$ denotes the probability of an event $E$.
 For the scalar $\beta$, \cite{Fiedler2} (Theorem 1) proposes $\beta=M+R\sqrt{\text{log}(\text{det}(\sigma^2 I+K_X))-2\text{log}(\delta)}$ and \cite{GP_bound} (Theorem 2) $\beta=M+R\sqrt{2(\gamma+1+\text{ln}(1/\delta))}$.
 However, the latter requires the rather difficult calculation of the maximum information gain $\gamma$, and thus often calls for heuristic upper bounds.
 The error bound in \eqref{appro_GP} yields the following stochastic set membership

 with probability $1-\delta$.

-As the set membership $\Sigma_{\text{ker}}$, $\Sigma_{\text{GP}}$ is nonlinear due to the nonlinear kernel function $k$.
+Due to the nonlinear kernel function $k$, the set membership $\Sigma_{\text{GP}}$ includes nonlinear functions as in $\Sigma_{\text{ker}}$.
 For that reason, \cite{Umlauft} proposes a feedback linearization to stabilize the input-affine system $\dot{x}=f(x)+G(x)u$ with a GP model for $f(x)$.
 The controller design requires a perfectly known and invertible input matrix $G(x)$.
 Moreover, a control Lyapunov function musts be calculated to establish stability guarantees, which requires the computationally complex solution of a dynamic program.
 Similarly, \cite{GP_Backstepping} calls for perfect knowledge of $G(x)$ and specific structure of the nonlinear dynamics $f(x)$ as common for backstepping control \citep{Khalil} (Section 13.2).
 Following a robust backstepping procedure, stability of the closed loop can be guaranteed from the GP inference on $f(x)$.
 Furthermore, \cite{GP_Lyapunov} proposes to directly study the time-derivative of a Lyapunov function for analysing the region of attraction of a stable closed loop.
 Indeed, the time-derivative of a Lyapunov function for a GP model of the dynamics is again a GP.
-Due to the impossible evaluation of the confidence intervals of this GP, a discretization of the state space and an over-approximation by Lipschitz continuity are required, which prevent an extension to a controller synthesis.
+Due to the impossible evaluation of the confidence intervals of this GP, a discretization of the state space and an over-\TM{estimation} by Lipschitz continuity are required, which prevent an extension to a controller synthesis.
 Lastly, \cite{Anne_GP} verifies a bound on the $\mathcal{L}_2$-gain and passivity properties via optimizing over a confidence region inferred from a GP.

 Since all these approaches require nonlinear optimization or a specific system dynamics, we present three approaches to tackle the nonlinearity of the kernel such that a system analysis and controller design by SDPs are possible.